DeraLuce/DeraLuce.github.io/_posts/2015-03-15-coding-a-simple-website.md

 ---
 layout: post
-title: "Coding a simple website isn't so bad"
+title: "First Time Using GitHub"
 date: 2015-03-15
 ---
-Well.
-Finally got around to putting this old website together.
-Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
-It actually is a lot easier than I thought it was going to be.
+I requested the [Student Developer Pack](https://education.github.com/pack) from GitHub a couple of months ago, and the verification email has just been sitting in my inbox.
+I decided to do something with it, so I put this website together.
+The cool thing about this website is it's powered by [Jekyll](http://jekyllrb.com) and hosted on GitHub Pages all for free!